 If you choose to adopt, spend as much time with the dog before making a decision.
 Visit the dog in the shelter/foster home, get a vet’s AND a behaviourist’s opinion.
 Interact, observe and allow the both of you to get comfortable with one another.
 Maybe go on a walk!
 Shelters and organizations usually have a rigorous adoption policy and can help you find a dog most suited to you.
 I don’t think you will be left disappointed.

 Buying a Dog

 ~ They must be transparent and allow you to visit both the parents of the puppy, and be satisfied with their good health and temperament (friendliness, fears are passed down too!).

 ~ You must be satisfied with the good temperament (sweet, friendly, and not at all aggressive) of both the parents.
-Aggression can be passed down to the litter.
+Fear and aggression issues can be passed down to the litter.
 Do not assume a show dog will be smart, or sweet-tempered.

 ~ You must be allowed to see where the puppy has been brought up.
 It should a resource-rich environment with toys/stimulation, a variety of food, exercise and play space, and at least two kinds of surfaces.
 Toilet training starts they are born.
 Mothers teach the pups the surface they can sleep on, and the surface they can defecate on.
 Puppies kept on newspaper or confined to a kennel do not learn the difference, and may be harder to toilet train.
 Any good breeder will raise his dogs in a physically and mentally healthy environment.